hpc/pavilion2/docs/tutorials/extracting_results.rst

 You may have noticed the 'files' key in the general options for result parsers.
 Not only can you specify a different file than the default (the run log at '../run.log'), you can give multiple file globs to parse data from a bunch of files at once.
-These are looked for in the test_runs ``build/`` directory, which is the working directory when a test runs.
+These are looked for in the test run's ``build/`` directory, which is the working directory when a test runs.

 By default Pavilion just uses the result from the first file with a result.
-It can do a variety of other things by using the 'per_files', such as make a list of all files with a match, or build a mapping of results from each file.
+It can do a variety of other things by using the 'per_file' option, such as make a list of all files with a match, or build a mapping of results from each file.
 We'll use this second option now.

-**TASK:** Use ``pav cat <test_id> node1.out`` to review a per-node output file.
+**TASK:** Use ``pav cat <test_id> build/node1.out`` to review a per-node output file.

 .. code-block:: yaml